tonylukasavage/tonylukasavage.github.com/source/_posts/2015-03-22-good-bye-appcelerator.markdown

 ## It's not like I'm dying or anything

 I'll be around.
 You know where to find me.
 I'll still be very active in the open source community.
-I'll even be likely to host the local [Pittsburgh Javascript meetup](http://www.meetup.com/Pittsburgh-JavaScript/) at the new offices in Station Square once we get set up.
+I'll even be likely to host the local [Pittsburgh Javascript meetup](http://www.meetup.com/Pittsburgh-JavaScript/) at the new Innovu offices in Station Square once we get set up.
 It's going to be a fun time!

 In closing, I'll just leave you with this: _{% raw %}{{profound_philosophical_career_insight}}{% endraw %}_